Allandale Veterinary Hospital is pleased to offer Physical Rehabilitation services to Barrie and surrounding communities!

 Laser therapy is an excellent pain management alternative.
 Laser therapy can help reduce pain, reduce inflammation, and stimulate healing.
 Laser therapy is a safe modality that can help to reduce the amount of pharmaceutical pain medications your pet needs.

-Platelet Rich Plasma (PRP) can be injected into an arthritic joint, damaged ligament or tendon, or applied to a chronic wound to help speed healing, reduce pain, and reduce inflammation.
+Platelet Rich Plasma (PRP) can be injected into an arthritic joint, damaged ligament or tendon to help speed healing, reduce pain, and reduce inflammation.
 It is a relatively painless and quick procedure performed by an orthopedic veterinarian, but does often require sedation to keep your pet from moving during it.

 Targeted Pulsed Electromagnetic Field Therapy (tPEMF) is another pain management alternative.
 We offer tPEMF through a product called the Assisi Loop.
 This prescription device can be purchased and used for in-home treatments.
 It helps to reduce pain and inflammation as well as stimulate healing.